dima-brook/w3f_application/application_only_protocol.md

 #### Integration

 Any parachain, parathread or bridge can attach our pallet and use its functionality.
 The pallets will act as a “post office network” supporting the protocol that enables nodes to keep track of the “TopicIds”.
-Each "TopicId" represents one negotiated transaxtion (TX) between two parachains (Lx, Ly).
+Each "TopicId" represents one negotiated transaction (TX) between two parachains (Lx, Ly).

 ### Project Details

-The project is comprised of 2 interdependant deliverables:
+The project is comprised of 2 interdependent deliverables:

-1. The XP.network Relay Chain Protocol, which will enable parachains to communicate keeping track of the state change of every transaction with the TopicId.
+1. The XP.network Relay Chain Protocol, which will enable parachains to communicate kepping track of the current state of every transaction.

 2. A Substrate Pallet implementing the XP.network Relay Chain protocol.